C*-Algebras over Topological Spaces: Filtrated K-Theory: Introduction

-Results of Eberhard Kirchberg then allow to lift this \(\KK(X)\)-equivalence to a \Star{}isomorphism \(A\cong B\), provided \(A\) and~\(B\) are tight, purely infinite, stable, nuclear (and separable, of course); \emph{tightness} means that the maps \(\Prim(A)\to X\) and \(\Prim(B)\to X\) are homeomorphisms (see~\cite{Kirchberg:Michael}).
-It is also shown in~\cite{Meyer-Nest:Bootstrap} that any object of the bootstrap class is \(\KK(X)\)\nb-equivalent to a tight, purely infinite, stable, nuclear, separable \(\Cst\)\nb-algebra over~\(X\).
-Hence we need the exact sequence~\eqref{eq:UCT_generic} for all objects of the bootstrap class for a complete classification.
+In this case, given two \(\Cst\)\nb-algebras \(A\) and~\(B\) over~\(X\) that belong to the bootstrap class, an isomorphism of \(H_*(A)\) to \(H_*(B)\) lifts to a \(\KK(X)\)-equivalence between \(A\) and~\(B\).
+The results of Eberhard Kirchberg then allow to lift this \(\KK(X)\)-equivalence to a \Star{}isomorphism \(A\cong B\), provided \(A\) and~\(B\) are tight, purely infinite, stable, nuclear and separable; here \emph{tightness} means that the maps \(\Prim(A)\to X\) and \(\Prim(B)\to X\) are homeomorphisms (see~\cite{Kirchberg:Michael}).
+It is also shown in~\cite{Meyer-Nest:Bootstrap} that, in the case when~\(X\) is finite, any object of the bootstrap class is \(\KK(X)\)\nb-equivalent to a tight, purely infinite, stable, nuclear, separable \(\Cst\)\nb-algebra over~\(X\).

-Previous results by Mikael R{\o}rdam~\cite{Rordam:Classification_extensions} and Alexander Bonkat~\cite{Bonkat:Thesis} for extensions of \(\Cst\)\nb-algebras and by Gunnar Restorff \cites{Restorff:Classification, Restorff:Thesis} for Cuntz--Krieger algebras and for length-\(2\)-extensions suggested that there is an exact sequence as in~\eqref{eq:UCT_generic} involving \emph{filtrated \(\K\)\nb-theory}.
-Roughly speaking, filtrated \(\K\)\nb-theory comprises the \(\K\)\nb-theory of various subquotients with all canonical maps between these groups.
-We make this defininition precise here; the main issue is to find ``all canonical maps.''

-In the work of R{\o}rdam and Restorff on extensions and length-\(2\)-extensions, the primitive ideal space is very simple but there is no restriction on the \(\K\)\nb-theory, whereas in Restorff's work on Cuntz--Krieger algebras, the primitive ideal space is arbitrary, while the filtrated \(\K\)\nb-theory enjoys special properties.
-This led to the hope that these examples are generic, that is, that filtrated \(\K\)\nb-theory is a complete invariant if the underlying space is finite (there are known counterexamples in the infinite case, see~\cite{Dadarlat-Eilers:Bockstein}).
-In fact, the authors tried to prove this for some time.
+\emph{Hence the existence of an exact sequence of the form~\eqref{eq:UCT_generic} for all objects of the bootstrap class leads to a complete classification of the tight, purely infinite, stable, nuclear, separable \(\Cst\)\nb-algebras over~\(X\) in terms of their image under the functor~\(H_*\).}